ADHD

 Attention Deficit Hyperactivity Disorder Overview

-There’s a good chance you’ve heard of Attention Deficit Hyperactivity Disorder, or ADHD before.
+There’s a good chance you’ve heard of Attention Deficit Hyperactivity Disorder or ADHD before.
 It’s a disorder that interferes with one’s attention and impulses.
 Often, those with ADHD have more trouble thinking before they do or say something and are distracted by overactive thoughts and emotions.
-This can lead to impairment in many aspects of daily life like trouble in school, at work, or even in completing necessary daily tasks such as brushing teeth and making the bed.
+This can lead to impairment in many aspects of daily life like trouble in school, at work, or even in completing necessary daily tasks.
 Though many believe ADHD is exclusive to children, many adults also struggle with ADHD.

 While this may seem daunting, having ADHD is not a bad thing.
 People with ADHD have the unique ability to slip into flow when they are interested or challenged.
 When this happens, they may perform better than the average person.
 This is similar to the idea of hyper-focusing due to overactivity of the brain, which is not always a good thing because someone with ADHD can hyper-focus on “unproductive” tasks.
 But it can lead to flow or quality of work that sets them apart from other people.